kenjennings/Atari-Breakout76/README.md

 Due to the display's extremely tall aspect it is unlikely the game's video output is timed to the NTSC color clock in the same way as the Atari computer, so the "pixels" in the Breakout game likely do not correspond to the Atari's color-clock-sized pixels.
 Therefore, the best that can be done is an approximation on the Atari.

 Below is a screen capture of video of an emulator implementing Breakout.
+The horizontal red line is from the YouTube video player and is not part of the game.
 On this screengrab the red dots simulate an Atari pixel overlaid on the Breakout game's graphics objects to gauge the sizes:

 ![Game Screen Pixels](breakout_bw_pixels.jpg?raw=true "Game Screen Pixels")